ajayraho/oss-scout/README.md

 <img src="images/pat.png" alt="GitHub API settings panel in OSS Scout" width="400" />

 The *Remember this token on this device* checkbox stores a lightly obfuscated copy locally so the field auto-fills on the next visit.
 Only enable it on a machine you trust and use alone.

+**Handling rate limits gracefully.** When GitHub's secondary rate limit fires (a burst detector separate from the hourly quota), OSS Scout automatically retries with exponential backoff — waiting 2 s, 4 s, 8 s, 16 s, 32 s, and 64 s between attempts before giving up.
+That's up to ~126 seconds of internal retry before the user sees anything.
+If the limit persists, the app surfaces partial results from whichever languages already completed and shows a banner listing the ones that were skipped, so the run isn't wasted.

 ---